-Join us as we host the first Nuffield Australia National Conference in the Northern Territory.
+Thank you for your participation as we hosted the first Nuffield Australia National Conference in the Northern Territory.

 The National Conference is the highlight of the Nuffield calendar.
 It’s a flagship event, offering a meeting point for Scholars, Investors and the broader agriculture industry.

-The program will provide in-depth insights into agriculture and production in Northern Australia, as only Nuffield can provide.
+The program provided in-depth insights into agriculture and production in Northern Australia, as only Nuffield can provide.

-The event has continued to grow over the last five years, with registrations reaching 360 attendees in 2016 and a significant increase expected again in 2017.
+The event has continued to grow over the last five years, with registrations reaching 360 attendees in 2016 and a similar number participating in 2017.

-There will be a strong program of diverse and vibrant speakers providing the most current and up-to-date insights in agriculture, and particularly Northern Australia.
+There was a strong program of diverse and vibrant speakers providing the most current and up-to-date insights in agriculture, and particularly Northern Australia, including:

 Among the 2016 Nuffield Scholar presentations are:

-The event will open with the distinguished Awards Dinner on the first evening, announcing the 2018 Nuffield Scholars, the newest group of emerging leaders in Australian agriculture and agribusiness.
+The event opened with the distinguished Awards Dinner on the first evening, announcing the 2018 Nuffield Scholars, the newest group of emerging leaders in Australian agriculture and agribusiness.

-Following the formal close of the conference on Thursday, 21 September, delegates are encouraged to participate in a social evening at Mindil Beach Sunset Markets.
+Following the formal close of the conference on Thursday, 21 September, delegates participated in a social evening at Mindil Beach Sunset Markets.
 Held every Thursday and Sunday night from April to October, these are Darwin's largest and most popular weekly markets with multitude of stalls offering international cuisine, arts, crafts and entertainment.
-You will enjoy a picnic dinner on the beach while watching the tropical sunset.

-The post-conference regional tour will stimulate agricultural enthusiasts who are keen to understand primary production in Northern Australia.
-There will be a focus on beef production, barramundi farming, the tropical fruits industry and even crocodiles!
-Visits include:
+The post-conference regional tour stimulated agricultural enthusiasts keen to understand primary production in Northern Australia.
+There was a focus on beef production, barramundi farming, the tropical fruits industry and even crocodiles!
+Visits included:

-The NT Department of Primary Industry and Resources (DPIR) will host a visit to Coastal Plains Research Farm (CPRF).
-There will be a focus on on-farm biosecurity and changes to water licensing requirements in the Darwin rural area.
+The NT Department of Primary Industry and Resources (DPIR) hosted a visit to Coastal Plains Research Farm (CPRF).
+There was a focus on on-farm biosecurity and changes to water licensing requirements in the Darwin rural area.
 There are a number of active trials in the area of horticulture, including jackfruit seedling selection planting, a trial studying nitrogen nutrition in mango trees, research on Panama disease in bananas and also a trial focusing on the performance of different tropical grasses.

 More than 80,000 Saltwater Crocodiles roam the waterways of Northern Australia, and on the Adelaide River, a “Jumping Crocodile Cruise” is a must for any visitor to the Northern Territory!
-On this tour, you will see territorial crocodiles at close range for great photo opportunities and also an array of birdlife.
-The tour guides are extremely knowledgeable as well as having a great sense of humour! .
+On this tour, delegates saw territorial crocodiles at close range for great photo opportunities and also an array of birdlife.
+The tour guides were extremely knowledgeable as well as having a great sense of humour! .